pantheon-systems/documentation/source/content/php-versions.md

 <Alert title="Note" type="info">

-PHP 8.1 contains new features, performance improvements, deprecations, and backward compatibility breaks and was released November 25, 2021.

-New Relic is not supported in PHP 8.1 WordPress is not fully compatible with PHP 8.0 or 8.1
+New Relic is not supported in PHP 8.1 and WordPress is not fully compatible with PHP 8.0 or 8.1.

 All remaining known PHP 8.1 issues are deprecation notices.
-A deprecation notice is an indicator of where additional work is needed for compatibility before the release of PHP 9.
 With a deprecation notice, the PHP code will continue to work for supported entities.

 </Alert>